RoninRa/SotDL-Homebrew/necronomicon/deep_ones.md

 ### Deep One Priests

 Most Deep Ones worship Father Dagon and Mother Hydra, whom the learned among them teach are the first Deep Ones since time immemorial.
-But even above them stands their mightiest god, the Great Old One, Cthulhu, who lay dreaming in his sunken city of R'lyeh.
-Among the Deep Ones, some are chosen by the Great Cthulhu, through dreams, to make sure the Deep Ones stay loyal to the God until that time when the stars are right and the Great Cthulhu stirs in his sleep and primordial R'lyeh rises to the surface once again.
+But above all, stand their mightiest god, the Great Old One, Cthulhu, who wandered the world aeons before even the First People.

+Among the Deep Ones, there are those who count themselves as chosen through dreams by the great priest Cthulhu.
+Tasked with preparing the Deep Ones for that day when the stars are ready, and great Cthulhu will stir in his sleep as the mighty city of R'lyeh rises to the surface once again.

 ---
 > # Deep One Novice Priest